• Skip to primary navigation

 Ingredients with Substitutions

 Cooking with tofu is quick, healthy, and delicious (great for meal prep!).
 It's inexpensive and readily available at the supermarket in the refrigerated aisle (usually near produce, cheese or deli).
-Here's what you'll need to make the easiest baked tofu recipe:
+Here's what you'll need to make this crispy baked tofu recipe:

 Ingredients in bowls for baked tofu recipe.

-• Extra firm tofu: Can use firm if no extra firm available (talk to you, January!)
+• Extra-firm tofu: Can use firm if no extra firm tofu available (talking to you, January!)

 • Soy sauce: For rich umami, salty flavor.
 Sub with gluten-free soy sauce, tamari or low sodium soy sauce.